Wheatbelt railway lines of Western Australia: 1930s

 WAGR wheatbelt network in 1935.
 A significant number of lines shown in this map are no longer operating.

-Transport of wheat on the WAGR system was identified by station/siding early in annual reports, as a commodity of importance to the railways.

 Early transport of grain was organised through the railways and growers with the Cooperative Wheat Pool of Western Australia as a main player.

-The feasibility of bulk handling and storage, and the relationship with the railway networks then in place, was a concern of Westralian Farmers in the 1930s, as well as that of the Western Australian government of the time.
+The feasibility of bulk handling and storage, and the relationship with the railway networks then in place, was a concern of Wesfarmers in the 1930s, as well as that of the Western Australian government of the time.

-In 1932, five sidings in the Western Australian Government Railway System were the first locations of bulk handling of wheat by rail:
+In 1932, sidings at Benjaberring, Korrelocking, Nembudding, Trayning and Yelbeni were the first locations of bulk handling of wheat by rail: